Transports

 The artifactId has changed from quarkus-mcp-server-sse to quarkus-mcp-server-http in version 1.8.0.
 However, the old artifactId should still work because it’s relocated.

 This artifact contains both versions of the HTTP transport.
 The MCP endpoint (as defined in 2025-03-26) is exposed at {rootPath}, i.e. /mcp by default.
 The SSE endpoint (as defined in 2024-11-05) is exposed at {rootPath}/sse, i.e. /mcp/sse by default.
-The {rootPath} is set to mcp by default, but it can be changed with the quarkus.mcp.server.sse.root-path configuration property.
+The {rootPath} is set to mcp by default, but it can be changed with the quarkus.mcp.server.http.root-path configuration property.

 The Resumability and Redelivery for the Streamable HTTP is not supported yet.